Skip to content

 Generated Code

-For a command like:
+For a command with public fields (recommended):

 @CommandDefinition(name = "build", description = "Run build")